nnienaber2/conduct/terminology.md

 ### Organization
 In [Era of Health](terminology.md#era-of-health) Legal documents, or while using or working with our API, this refers to any individual or group that created an Organization account in [Era of Health](terminology.md#era-of-health).

+### Organization Information
+In [Era of Health](terminology.md#era-of-health) Legal documents, this refers any information about an [Organization](terminology.md#organization) such as an an [Oraginzation Member's](terminology.md#organization-member) real namee, mail and password, or employee record.
+Organization Information does not include aggregated, non-personally identifying information.
+[We](terminology.md#era-of-health) may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.

+### Oraginzation Member

 ### Outcome Based Care
 working off outcome data to provide better care.
 Healthcare reform efforts that hope to foster value-based care should be based on patient outcomes instead of provider processes.